Web server: URL redirection

 Above examples are only a few of the possible kind of redirections.

 Successful message

 A web server program is able to reply to a valid client request message with a successful message, optionally containing requested web resource data.

-If web resource data is sent back to client, then it can be static content or dynamic content depending on how it has been retrieved (from a file or from the output of some program / module).
+If web resource data is sent back to client, then it can be static content or dynamic content depending on how it has been retrieved (from a file or from the output of some program or module).

 Content cache

 In order to speed up web server responses by lowering average HTTP response times and hardware resources used, many popular web servers implement one or more content caches, each one specialized in a content category.

-Content is usually cached by its origin, e.g.:
+Content is usually cached by its origin: